 Q5: What should I do if my pins aren’t getting engagement?

-If your own pins aren’t getting the attention you hoped for, don’t worry!
+If your own Pinterest pins aren’t getting the attention you hoped for, don’t worry!
 You should first edit your pin designs to ensure they’re visually appealing and select relevant keywords to improve discoverability.
 Then, dive into your Pinterest analytics (often found in the top right corner of your dashboard or by clicking the bottom right corner on individual pins) to understand what’s resonating.
 Once you start creating with these insights, you’ll see a difference